ccnyplanetarium/ccnyplanetarium.github.io/media-faq.md

 #### Can I post your content to our social media pages?

 In general, no. Our media is not currently licensed for free distribution.
-You are always welcome to share our posts using legal means, like retweets, or share to stories on IG, but using a 3rd party downloader and then reposting to your own account, even with proper credit, is not permitted
+You are always welcome to share our posts using legal means, like retweets, or share to stories on IG, but using a 3rd party downloader and then reposting to your own account, even with proper credit, is not permitted.

 #### Can I use them in my classes?